 Nettle, Urtica dioica, also known as stinging nettle, is a tall green herbaceous flowering plant that grows all over the world.
-It is covered in delicate white flowers and tiny hairs that inject histamine into the unlucky person who touches them.
-Although relatively harmless to humans, the burning, itchiness, and redness caused by touching nettle can last for hours.
-(Ask me how I know!)
+It is a member of the mint family,

 Often found in hair and skin care products, nettle has cleansing and antiseptic properties.
 Nettle tea infusions are good for facial steams and are widely used to improve the appearance of the hair.